 All our nursery cuttings are grown underneath a 30% shade-cloth.
 The shade-cloth provides protection from strong UV but lets enough sun through to keep the plants happy, compact and beautiful.
 They also root fast.

-In the cooler months (beginning of spring) succulent cuttings of most succulents will happily root in spot that gets full sun.
+In the cooler months (beginning of spring) succulent cuttings of most succulents will happily root in a spot that gets full sun.
 But once temperatures start rising above 25C/77F, cuttings can easily suffer burn marks and cuttings of smaller plants such as some Sedum can even die.

-It is also important to remember that some succulents prefer more shade that others.
+It is also important to remember there are succulents that prefer more shade that others.
 Haworthia, Gasteria, Rhipslis, Grafted Cacti, some variegated succulents etc. all prefer to only get either filtered light or morning sun when the UV is not yet damaging.
 Much like our skin- we are unlikely to burn when the sun is weak but as soon as the heat ramps up we are at risk of suffering sunburn.
 Cuttings of succulents from these genera should be placed under shade-cloth or in bright shade with a bit of morning sun to root successfully.

 Can you plant cuttings straight away?